 The change to EGWP from RDS is expected to represent a material reduction in the net cost to provide these benefits, and we have reflected the savings in this valuation by assuming a reduction in our post-Medicare prescription drug cost assumption.
 Based on information from the Vermont State Treasury Office we understand that these insured rates do not currently reflect expected EGWP subsidies.
 It is also our understanding that these rates will not reflect these subsidies in the future; therefore, no reduction was assumed to impact premiums paid by retirees or VSTRS.
-Our per capita cost assumptions start with the fully insured rates provided by VEHI, but unlike the premiums, we adjusted the per capita costs to reflect our understanding that these EGWP subsidies will reduce the State's costs outside of the insurance mechanism.
+Our per capita cost assumptions are based on claims information provided by BlueCross

-&lt;sup>1 The Vermont Education Health Initiative (VEHI) is a large, non-profit purchaser of health care plans for Vermont's school employees.
+1 The Vermont Education Health Initiative (VEHI) is a large, non-profit purchaser of health care plans for Vermont's school employees.
 This self-funded, fully-insured purchasing trust is managed jointly by the Vermont School Boards Insurance Trust (VSBIT) and the Vermont-National Education Association (Vermont-NEA).